set.seed(9)

 - The remaining \((\alpha)\) represents the risk of error (Type I error in hypothesis testing context).

 CIs account for sampling variability and are wider for lower confidence levels or smaller samples.
+There are two competing goals when building a confidence interval:

 12.1 Constructing Confidence Intervals for Means